-- Ozarks and northern Arkansas: October is the perfect time to head to the Ozarks and northern Arkansas.
-This is the first place in the state to be painted bright red, orange, and even a pretty purple color, and the first leaves usually start to change here in early October.
-The Ozarks have many acres of national forests that contain black gums (these turn red early in the season), maples, hickories, and oaks.
-Many of the trees look they're most brilliant in late October, so be sure to plan to make a trip through the Ozarks then.
+The Ozarks and northern Arkansas are the first places in the state to be painted bright red, orange, and even a pretty purple color.
+The first leaves usually start to change here in early October.
+The Ozarks have many acres of national forests that contain black gum trees, which will turn red early on in the season, plus maples, hickories, and oaks.
+Many of the trees look their most brilliant in late October, so be sure to plan to make a trip through the Ozarks then.